 The Wellington section meets on the first Wednesday of each month at 6pm at the Southern Cross Garden Bar and Restaurant in Abel Smith Street, Wellington.
 Generally the evening will consist of a brief update from the committee, a presentation from a climbing personality and an opportunity to chat and network with other section members over a drink.

 Summer Rock runs each year and includes 6 indoor training sessions and a couple of weekends away.
 A number of alpine courses are run each winter based at Tukino ski-field.
-Three levels of courses are available from an introduction course teaching moving safely on snow through to our intermediate course which introduces students to pitch climbing.
+Three levels of courses are available from an introduction course teaching moving safely on snow through to our advanced course which introduces students to pitch climbing.